Car swerves into lawn, speeding past stopped school bus in viral video

-BALLWIN, Mo. – A man has been arrested a day after video appears to show him speeding through a yard and a sidewalk while ignoring a school bus stop arm near an elementary school in Ballwin, Missouri.
+BALLWIN, Mo. – A man has been arrested a day after video shows him speeding through a yard and a sidewalk while ignoring a school bus stop arm near an elementary school in Ballwin.

 Matthew S. McCloskey, 52, was arrested for leaving the scene of an accident, driving while suspended and violation of a school bus stop sign.

-The incident happened in a residential community around 8:25 a.m.
+The incident happened along Bitterfield Drive around 8:25 a.m.
 Wednesday as children were boarding the bus.

-“I think I did a pretty good job of not killing anyone,” McCloskey told St. Louis' KSDK in an exclusive interview.
+READ MORE: Car ignores bus stop arm, speeds through several yards near elementary school in Ballwin

-McCloskey claimed that the brakes on the car he borrowed to get to an appointment failed, forcing him to take an erratic route to avoid crashing.
+“I think I did a pretty good job of not killing anyone,” McCloskey told 5 on Your Side in an exclusive interview.

-The Parkway School District posted video of the wild encounter on social media.
-In the clip, it sounds like students were on board the bus at the time, traveling near an elementary school in the district.
+McCloskey claimed that the brakes on the car he borrowed to get to an appointment failed, forcing him to take an erratic route to avoid getting into a crash or hitting and injuring anyone.

-"If kids were coming towards the bus from these houses, it could have been tragic," the district said in the post.
+Parkway Schools posted video of the wild encounter on social media and it sounds like there were kids on board at the time.

 But McCloskey contends the video doesn’t capture what really happened.